 Further Requirements

-The directive states that companies must obtain and maintain up-to-date information regarding their Real Beneficiary.
+The directive states that companies must obtain and maintain up-to-date information regarding their Real beneficiaries.
 The information collected should include the following;

 • Name of the Real Beneficiary